bbannier/spicy-course/src/zeek_protocol_analyzers.md

 - **UDP** has no connection concept so Zeek synthesizes UDP "connections" by grouping UDP messages with the same [4-tuple](https://docs.zeek.org/en/master/scripts/base/init-bare.zeek.html#type-conn_id) in a time window.
-UDP has no reassembly, so new parser instance is created for each UDP packet; `&eod` means _until the end of the current packet_.
+UDP has no reassembly, so a new parser instance is created for each UDP packet; `&eod` means _until the end of the current packet_.
 - **TCP**: TCP supports connections and packet reassembly, so both sides of a connection are modelled as streams with reassembled data; `&eod` means _until the end of the stream_.
 The stream is _unbounded_.

-For this reason we want to model parsing of a TCP connection as a list of protocol messages, e.g.,
+For this reason one usually wants to model parsing of a TCP connection as a list of protocol messages, e.g.,

 ```spicy